chiefbiiko/cache-set/readme.md

 ### `var cache = new CacheSet([ttl, iterable][, willDelete(doDelete)])`

 Create a new `CacheSet` instance.
-If `iterable` is provided, and `ttl` is a number (time to live in ms), all passed items get added to the set during instantiation.
+If `iterable` is provided all passed items get added to the set during instantiation, and deleted after `ttl`.
 If `willDelete` is a function it will be called as a cleanup hook before items are deleted from the set but after `ttl` has exceeded.
 Make sure to call the `doDelete` callback at the end of the `willDelete` hook to actually perform the deletion.

 ### `cache.add(ttl, ...itemsAndOptionalwillDeleteHook)`

 Provide `ttl`, time to live in ms, and a variable number of items that will get deleted from the set at the end of their lifetime.
 If the last argument is a function it will be called as a cleanup hook before items are deleted from the set but after `ttl` has exceeded.
 Make sure to call the `doDelete` callback at the end of the `willDelete` hook to actually perform the deletion.

 ### `cache.find(predicate)`